awsdocs/amazon-cloudsearch-developer-guide/doc_source/configuring-access.md

 ### Granting Unrestricted Access to All Amazon CloudSearch Services<a name="universal-policy"></a>

 You can grant unrestricted access to all Amazon CloudSearch services, including all configuration service actions and all domain services with a user\-based policy\.
 To do this, you specify wildcards for the actions, region, and domain name\.
 The following policy enables the user to access all Amazon CloudSearch actions for any domain in any region that's owned by the 111122223333 account\.

-**Note**
-We recommend that when you give highly privileged access to IAM users, as illustrated in this policy, that you also enable multi\-factor authorization \(MFA\) for those users\.
-For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html) in the IAM User guide\.

 ```
 {